KAZABUILD/KAZABUILD/backend/README.md

  - CaseFanComponent (fan attached to the case for cooling)
    - `Size` -> decimal storing the size of the fan in mm
    - `Quantity` -> integer storing the number of fans included
-   - `MinAirflow` -> decimal storing the minimum airflow in CMM
+   - `MinAirflow` -> nullable decimal storing the minimum airflow in CMM
    - `MaxAirflow` -> nullable decimal storing the maximum airflow in CMM
-   - `MinNoiseLevel` -> decimal storing the minimum noise level in dBAsize of the fan in mm
+   - `MinNoiseLevel` -> nullable decimal storing the minimum noise level in dBAsize of the fan in mm
    - `MaxNoiseLevel` -> nullable decimal storing the maximum noise level in dBA
    - `PulseWidthModulation` -> boolean storing whether the fan supports Pulse Width Modulation for speed control
    - `LEDType` -> nullable string storing what type of LED type is in the fan